Mesothelioma Trust Funds

 - The Furthering Asbestos Claim Transparency Act of 2010 is a law that has not been passed.[7]

-- Asbestos victims need to be aware of FACT because there is a chance a similar bill will become law in the future.
+- Asbestos victims need to be aware of FACT because a similar bill may become law in the future.

 - The law seeks to require asbestos trust funds to use a public database first proposed by the FACT Act.
 This database would report payouts and list personal information about claimants.